telerik/kendo-ui-core/docs/web/notification/overview.md

 ---
 title: Overview
-page_title: Summary of Kendo UI Notification functionality
+page_title: Overview | Kendo UI Notification Widget
-description: Find out how to use the Kendo UI Notification widget
+description: "Learn how to initialize the Kendo UI Notification widget and customize it functionalities."
+slug: overview_kendoui_notification_widget
+position: 1
 ---

 # Notification Overview

-The **Kendo UI Notification** provides a styled UI widget with arbitrary content, which can provide information to the user on various occasions.
+[Kendo UI Notification widget](http://demos.telerik.com/kendo-ui/notification/index) provides a styled UI widget with arbitrary content, which can provide information to the user on various occasions.

+> **Important**
-*It is assumed that the reader of this page is familiar with the [fundamental Kendo UI widget concepts](/widgets).*
+> The content of this page is intended to users that are familiar with the [fundamental Kendo UI widget concepts](/widgets).

 ## Getting Started

+### Initialize the Notification

-The **Notification** widget can be initialized from any element, because it does not manipulate the element's content.
+Kendo UI Notification can be initialized from any element, because it does not manipulate the element's content.
-The element **will be hidden** if the widget will be used with popup notifications, or if static notifications will **not** be appended to the Notification element.
-In these two cases it is assumed that the element will not be needed for anything.

-On the other hand, if the **Notification** element will be used to contain static (non-popup) notifications, then its tag is recommended to be one, which allows nesting the elements inside the notifications' template.
-For example, inline elements (`span`, `a`, `em`, etc.) cannot contain block elements (`div`, `p`, `ul`, `li`, headings, etc.).
-Using a `div` element for the widget is OK.
+The element will be hidden if the widget is used with popup notifications, or if static notifications are not appended to the Notification element.
+In these two cases it is assumed that the element will not be needed.
+However, if the Notification element is meant to contain static (non-popup) notifications, then its tag is recommended to be such so as to allow nesting the elements inside the notifications' template.
+For example, inline elements, such as `<span>`, `<a>`, `<em>`, etc. cannot contain block elements, such as `<div>`, `<p>`, `<ul>`, `<li>`, headings, etc. It is perfectly fine to use a `<div>` element for initiating the widget.

-### Example - initialization and basic usage
+The example below demonstrates how to initialize the Notification and what its basic usage is.

+###### Example

     <span id="notification"></span>